maykinmedia/open-personen/docs/conversion/index.rst

-.. _convert_index:
+.. _conversion_index:

 ==================
-Convert Service
+Conversion service
 ==================

-The conversion service allows converting Open Personen API requests to StUF-BG requests and StUF-BG responses to Open Personen API responses.
+The conversion service allows converting BRP API requests to StUF-BG requests and StUF-BG responses to BRP API responses.
 The conversion service does not make any external requests or manipulate any stored data but just converts given information between different formats.